symfony/symfony-docs/cookbook/configuration/configuration_organization.rst

 As you've seen, there are lots of ways to organize your configuration files.
 You can choose one of these or even create your own custom way of organizing the files.
-Don't feel limited by the standard edition that comes with Symfony.
+Don't feel limited by the Standard Edition that comes with Symfony.
 For even more customization, see ":doc:`dir_structure`".